sarowarshouvo/Python/README.md

 # Python
-Basic Python exercise and some tiny tasks
+Um learning python so here are basic Python exercise i done  during learning and some beautiful tiny tasks.:)